Harry Reid says Democratic race is 'far from being over'

 “A lot can change and will change.”

-During the wide-ranging interview in his office at the Bellagio Wednesday afternoon, Reid, who retired from the Senate in 2016 after being the Democratic leader since 2007, showed why he remains a political kingmaker in the state.
+During a wide-ranging interview in his office at the Bellagio on Wednesday afternoon, Reid, who retired from the Senate in 2017 after five terms, including 10 years as the Democratic minority and majority leader, showed why he remains a political kingmaker in the state.

-Every candidate has met with Reid, seeking his advice, on a presidential run.
-Even late entrant, former New York City Mayor Mike Bloomberg, visited Reid in his home.
-He didn’t tell Reid he was going to launch a presidential bid, but the former senator said he could tell that Bloomberg was interested in something.
+Every candidate has met with Reid to seek his advice, even the latest entrant, former New York City Mayor Mike Bloomberg, who visited Reid in his home.
+He didn’t tell Reid he was going to launch a presidential bid, but Reid said he could tell that Bloomberg was interested in something.

-Reid also downplayed a new story in The Atlantic that reported he had two meetings with Sanders in 2011 to talk him out of launching a primary bid against President Barack Obama.
+Reid also downplayed an article in The Atlantic on Wednesday that reported he had two meetings with Sanders in 2011 to talk him out of launching a primary bid against President Barack Obama.

 “First of all, I don't like it,” he said of Sanders’ central campaign platform.
 “It's not realistic.
 I don't think it would pass.”